kcchan20th/hello-world/README.md

 This repositoryis built step by step in the tutorial.

-It now  includes steps for GitHub
+It now  includes steps for GitHub.